richardsun-voyager/PersonalActivityClassification/MachineLearningProject1.md

 ```
 ## [1] 19622   160
 ```
-In the training set, there are 19622 rows and 160 columns,that means 160 varaiables for each sample.Let's take a look at the features.
+In the training set, there are 19622 rows and 160 columns, that means 160 features for this data.Let's take a look at the features.

 ```r
 names(training)